What is Anti-Aliasing?

-Anti aliasing gets rid of jaggies, or aliasing.
-Aliasing is the artifact that occurs when game engines render a smooth 3d shape onto a 2d frame, comprised of pixels.
+Anti-aliasing is a graphic technique used to get rid of jaggies, or aliasing.
+Aliasing is the artifact that occurs when game engines render a smooth 3d shape onto a pixel base 2d frame.
 Because pixels are perfectly square, sometimes those curves in a scene can look jagged, this is most obvious on outer edges of objects.

 Jaggies are less of an issue at higher resolutions, a 4K image should have fewer jaggies than a 1080p image simply due to the density of pixels an an image, the round circle will look rounder with more pixels representing it.